-Jensen's alpha is the average residual return after taking the level of systematic risk as measured by the CAPM into account.
+Jensen's alpha is the average residual gross-of-fee return after taking the level of systematic risk as measured by the CAPM into account.
 Compared to the Sharpe ratio, it only adjusts for the risk that cannot be diversified away instead of the total risk.
 The formula is: